UK Government puts platforms on notice: Keep users safe from harm while also protecting their freedom of speech

 By working with an experienced risk intelligence partner who understands what actors and groups originate and amplify the wide spectrum of online harms, platforms can gain an early-warning advantage over illegal and harmful content.
 They can remain compliant with the requirements outlined in the new UK Online Safety Bill.
 And, more importantly, this can keep users safe.

-At Crisp, our 15 years of experience has led to the creation of our real-time Actor Intelligence Graph which allows us to identify organized groups and the actors within them that create and share hateful and harmful content online.
+At Crisp, our 15 years of experience has led to the creation of our Risk Intelligence Graph which allows us to identify organized groups and the actors within them that create and share hateful and harmful content online.
 These groups are using high-profile issues such as Covid-19 and racism against footballers to spread disinformation, but by identifying the individuals within these groups, we can help platforms be the first to act and prevent online harm from ever happening.

 As a result, our Platform Risk Intelligence solution has contributed to the safe, daily online experiences of more than two billion users, covering an estimated 450 million children.
 To find out how Crisp can help your platform, contact us today.